-The Master of Information and Data Science Delivered Online from UC Berkeley
+The Online Master of Information and Data Science from UC Berkeley

 Earn Your Master’s in Data Science Online

-The UC Berkeley School of Information’s (I School) Master of Information and Data Science (MIDS) online program prepares data science professionals to be leaders in the field.
-By blending a multidisciplinary curriculum, experienced faculty, an accomplished network of peers, and the flexibility of online learning, the WASC-accredited datascience@berkeley program brings UC Berkeley to you, wherever you are.
+The Master of Information and Data Science (MIDS) program delivered online from the UC Berkeley School of Information (I School) prepares data science professionals to be leaders in the field.
+By blending a multidisciplinary curriculum, experienced faculty from top data-driven companies, an accomplished network of peers, and the flexibility of online learning, the WASC-accredited datascience@berkeley program brings UC Berkeley to students, wherever they are.